 Fourth Muslim group rejects federal grant to fight extremism

-There are 4 comments on the Daily Herald story from 12 hrs ago, titled Fourth Muslim group rejects federal grant to fight extremism.
-In it, Daily Herald reports that:
+There are 10 comments on the The Daily News-Record story from 15 hrs ago, titled Fourth Muslim group rejects federal grant to fight extremism.
+In it, The Daily News-Record reports that:

 A California Islamic school wanted to keep an open mind before Donald Trump took office.
 But less than a month into Trump's presidency, the school rejected $800,000 in federal funds aimed at combatting violent extremism.